jaredmiller219/AppDock/AppDock_Docs/docs/testing/strategy.md

 ### Integration Test Ideas

 - Launch app, open popover, verify dock grid exists.
-- Trigger command-click with simulated input (if possible) to open context menu.
+- Trigger command-click with simulated input (or use UI-test helpers) to open the context menu.
 - Open and close the popover repeatedly to check animations and dismissal.
 - Open a test app, ensure it appears at the top of the dock list.